Bakri (federal constituency)

 Bakri is a federal constituency in Muar District, Johor, Malaysia, that has been represented in the Dewan Rakyat since 1986.

 The federal constituency was created in the 1984 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.

 Demographics

 As of 2020, Bakri has a population of 135,179 people.

 History

 Polling districts

-According to the federal gazette issued on 31 October 2022, the Bakri constituency is divided into 34 polling districts.
+According to the federal gazette issued on 2 July 2026, the Bakri constituency has a total of 34 polling districts.